Volunteer Program Costs

 Daily meals, drinks and whatever else you may need/want while you are here.
 This one is up to you: street food and cheap meals for $3 USD or less, air-conditioned restaurants and iced coffee for $10 USD meals, or steak and massages for a special treat of your choosing.

 Transportation out to school, via tuk tuk, $15 USD per day.
 If you are volunteering in a group please note that a tuk tuk can transport 4 people maximum.
 Our schools are out in the countryside, the furthest being about 45 minutes from Siem Reap.
 Our tuk tuk drivers will be invaluable to you, acting as translators, helping in the classroom, and helping to find any supplies you might need around town.

 A PLF T-shirt to wear to class; we will give you one, extras are $5 USD each.

 Teaching materials, $0-$30 USD.
 We have a volunteer closet with craft supplies and basic teaching resources that may suit your needs, but you might also need to bring or buy here what you require for your particular activity – contact [email protected] with any questions regarding teaching supplies and materials.

 We know you don’t want your volunteering to take away financially from our focus on our students, so we encourage volunteers to cover the costs of materials involved in their activities, any planned excursions, snacks and whatever else you might want to do with your students.
 There is no requirement to raise funds before coming, but any expenses for your time volunteering should be covered by you, and this is a great way to let your networks help you do it.

-You can use Razoo to build a simple fundraising page you can share with your family and friends through email or social media.
-Donations come directly to the organization and Razoo notifies you when they are made.
+You can use NetworkForGood to build a simple fundraising page you can share with your family and friends through email or social media.
+Donations come directly to the organization and NetworkForGood notifies you when they are made.

 People will love to support you once they know what you’re heading off to do!

-For more helpful tips on how to fundraise, check out our fundraising toolkit.
+For more helpful tips on how to fundraise, check out our Volunteer Toolkit.